simonagren/simonagren.github.io/content/posts/2020-03-06--azurebot-nodejs-part4/index.md

 The last post was long.
 It was a lot of explaining regarding the code, and hopefully, that put things a bit into context.

 This post will be shorter and focus on how to handle user interruptions.
-Currently, the only option in the Bot is to follow the conversation step by step, there is no way to get help and restart the Bot.
+Currently, the only option in the Bot is to follow the conversation step by step.
+There is no way to get help and restart the Bot.

 | Bot Framework in Node.js                                                                  | Complimentary post                                                                                                          |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|